-Apert syndrome is a genetic disorder characterized by the premature fusion of certain skull bones (craniosynostosis).
+Apert syndrome is a genetic disorder characterized by skeletal abnormalities.
+A key feature of Apert syndrome is the premature closure of the bones of the skull (craniosynostosis).
 This early fusion prevents the skull from growing normally and affects the shape of the head and face.
 In addition, a varied number of fingers and toes are fused together (syndactyly).

 Apert syndrome affects an estimated 1 in 65,000 to 88,000 newborns.